 Create a Solana Liquidity Pool on Raydium

-Create a Solana liquidity pool for your token using a wallet-based DEXArea workflow.
-Choose the token pair, review the pool type, set initial liquidity, check estimated fees, and sign the transaction from your wallet.
+Create a new Raydium liquidity pool for a Solana token using a wallet-based DEXArea workflow.
+Choose the token pair, pool type, initial amounts, and review wallet transaction details before signing.

 Standard AMM